 During and immediately after the Second World War (October 1944 – September 1945, and January-February 1946) the Rev. Michael Horoshko from Canada served as a military chaplain for the Ukrainian Graeco-Catholics in the Canadian armed forces based in the UK (see Ukrainian Canadian Servicemen’s Association).
 There were also chaplains for the Ukrainian Graeco-Catholics in the Polish Armed Forces under British command: the Rev. Anthony Hodys in the Polish I Corps based in the UK, and the Rev. Stepan Kolankiwskyj in the Polish II Corps which was transferred to the UK in 1946.

-The organisation of the Ukrainian Catholic Church (UCC) in Great Britain (UCC-GB) began during the large-scale influx of Ukrainians into the country in the immediate post-war years (see Ukrainians in the United Kingdom).
+The process of organising the Ukrainian Catholic Church (UCC) in Great Britain (UCC-GB) began during the large-scale influx of Ukrainians into the country in the immediate post-war years (see Ukrainians in the United Kingdom).
 In November 1946 the Rome-based Bishop Ivan Buchko was appointed Apostolic Visitor with personal jurisdiction over Ukrainian Catholics throughout Western Europe.
 The church in Great Britain was initially assigned to the jurisdiction of his Vicar General (Syncellus) for France, the Rev. Perridon.
 In February 1947 the Rev. Josaphat Jean, a French-Canadian priest of the UGCC, was appointed parish priest for London, and subsequently he became dean of the Ukrainian Graeco-Catholic Mission in Great Britain.
 In March 1949 Bishop Buchko established a separate vicariate general for England and Scotland and appointed the Rev. (later Bishop)Volodymyr Malanczuk as the first vicar general of the UCC-GB.
 In January 1951 the latter was succeeded by the Rev. Alexander Malynowskyj.
 In December 1947 the Roman Catholic hierarchy of England and Wales established a committee for the welfare of Catholic European Voluntary Workers of various nationalities who were arriving in the UK.
-This committee provided assistance to the UCC-GB in such matters as the admittance of Ukrainian priests to the country, arrangements for visits by priests to camps and hostels in which Ukrainians were living, the use of Roman Catholic churches for Ukrainian services, etc.
+This committee provided assistance to the UCC-GB in such matters as the admittance of Ukrainian priests to the country, arrangements for visits by priests to camps and hostels in which Ukrainians were living, and the use of Roman Catholic churches for Ukrainian services.

 In June 1957 the Vatican established the Apostolic Exarchate for Ukrainian Catholics in England and Wales (within the Eastern Churches an exarchate is an administrative unit headed by a bishop with personal jurisdiction over a group of the faithful not sufficiently large or stable to be constituted as an eparchy, or diocese).
 William Godfrey, the Roman Catholic Archbishop of Westminster (and Сardinal from 1958), was appointed as the first Exarch, while the day-to-day administration of the Exarchate rested with his Vicar General: initially the Rev. Malynowskyi, then, after his death in November 1957, the Rev. Paul Maluga from Canada.
 In August 1961 the first Ukrainian Graeco-Catholic bishop in Great Britain, Augustine Hornyak, was appointed Auxiliary Bishop to the Exarch (installed in December), and in April 1963, after the death of Cardinal Godfrey, Bishop Hornyak was appointed Exarch (installed in June).
 By a decree of March 1967 the jurisdiction of the Exarchate was extended to include Scotland (with effect from May 1968), and it was renamed the Apostolic Exarchate for Ukrainian Catholics in Great Britain.
 A conflict which arose within the exarchate in 1975 (over the issue of patriarchal status – see below) led to the resignation of Bishop Hornyak in September 1987, and the appointment of Bishop Michael Hrynchyshyn, the apostolic exarch of France, as administrator of the exarchate in Great Britain.
 A new exarch for Great Britain, Bishop Michael Kuchmiak, was appointed in June 1989.
 He remained in this position until his retirement in April 2002 and was succeeded by Bishop Paul Chomnycky.
 In January 2006 Bishop Chomnycky became bishop of the UCC eparchy of Stamford, USA.
 As a result, the position of exarch for Great Britain became vacant and the Rev. Benjamin Lysykanych became administrator of the exarchate.
 In June 2009 Bishop Hlib Lonchyna became administrator of the exarchate, before being appointed exarch in June 2011.
-In January 2013 the exarchate was elevated to the rank of an eparchy (equivalent to a diocese in the Western Church) with the title of Eparchy of the Holy Family of London, and Bishop Lonchyna was appointed as the first eparchial bishop.
+In January 2013 the exarchate was elevated to the rank of an eparchy (equivalent to a diocese in the Western Church) with the title of Eparchy of the Holy Family of London, and Bishop Lonchyna was appointed as the first eparch.
 In December 2014, after the death of the apostolic visitor for Belarusian Graeco-Catholics outside Belarus, the Belarusian Graeco-Catholic Mission in Great Britain was attached to the UCC eparchy of London.
 In May 2015 the first council (sobor) of the eparchy took place, attended by the bishop, priests and representatives of the laiety of various parishes.

 Since the establishment of the UCC-GB the priests who have served in it for the longest duration (15 years or more) include the following: Alexander Babij, Ivan Bilyk, Andrij Choma, Wolodymyr Choma, Vladimir Dzioba, Ivan Hasiak, Jarema Hawryluk, Mykola Korchagin, Irineu Kraiczyi, Eugene Kushko, Augustine Kuzma, Josaphat Lescesen, Benjamin Lysykanych, Alexander Markewycz, Mykola Matyczak, Ivan Muzyczka, Antin Mychalskyj, Stephan Oracz, Wasyl Paslawskyj, Lubomyr Pidluskyj, Michael Ratushynskyi, Jaroslaw Rij, Stephan Soltys, Theodore Tysak, Stephan Wiwcharuk.

 The number of Ukrainian Graeco-Catholics in Great Britain has varied significantly over the years since the Second World War.
 Most of the 34,000-36,000 Ukrainians who arrived in the UK during and immediately after the war came from the parts of Western Ukraine where the UGCC was predominant, and the total number of Graeco-Catholics among these immigrants was probably about 25,000.
 In 1949 the Vicar General’s office began the registration of individual members of the church, and by the end of 1950 the number of registered members was over 18,000.
-In subsequent decades the number of Graeco-Catholics varied as a consequence of several factors, in particular the re-emigration of many Ukrainians to other countries in the 1950s, on the one hand, and the arrival of about 1,500 Ukrainian women (mostly Graeco-Catholic) from Poland and the former Yugoslavia in the 1950s-1970s, on the other.
+In subsequent decades the number of Graeco-Catholics varied as a consequence of several factors, in particular the onward emigration of many Ukrainians to other countries in the 1950s, on the one hand, and the arrival of about 1,500 Ukrainian women (mostly Graeco-Catholic) from Poland and the former Yugoslavia in the 1950s-1970s, on the other.
 Beginning in the late 1980s, the number of Graeco-Catholics in the UK has significantly increased as a result of the new wave of immigrants from Ukraine.
-In the initial decades after the war the number of faithful regularly attending church services was relatively high.
+In the initial post-war decades the number of faithful regularly attending church services was relatively high.
 Thereafter it began to fall, mainly as a result of the declining number of post-war immigrants and the lower level of church attendance among their descendants.
 The main exception to this trend is in London, where church attendance has increased significantly since the 1990s with the arrival of the new immigrants from Ukraine (many of those who live away from London have settled in locations where there are no established Ukrainian communities).
-In 2015 the total church attendance in the Eparchy as a whole was around 3,000 on a typical Sunday (about 1,800 of this number being in London), rising to almost 10,000 on major feast days.
+In 2017 the total church attendance in the Eparchy as a whole was around 3,000 on a typical Sunday (about 1,800 of this number being in London), rising to about 13,000 on major feast days.

 For many years there have been nuns of the Ukrainian Graeco-Catholic congregation of Sisters Servants of Mary Immaculate based in Great Britain, all of whom have arrived from various other countries.
 The first group settled in Bradford in 1957, and others have been based in London since 1963.
-In mid-2015 there was one nun living in Bradford and two in London.
+In mid-2017 there was one nun living in Bradford and two in London.

 The UCC-GB has also been active in the field of publishing.
 Between 1948 and 1975 it published the Nasha Tservka (Our Church) magazine.
 This was succeeded in 1977-1987 by a bulletin entitled Tserkovni Visti (Church News).
 In 2007-2008 four issues of a revived Nasha Tservka were published.